I drove past Upper Seletar Reservoir one evening after work. The rain had just stopped and a light mist hovers over the surface of the water.

 Today, the Upper Seletar Reservoir, together with the MacRitchie Reservoir, the Lower Peirce Reservoir, and the Upper Peirce Reservoir, bound the nature reserves.

-Someone took a video of the route I took on that misty day.
+Someone took a video of the route I took on that misty day using his car camera.